-Many companies that attend our training are seeking to transform themselves into process-centric organizations and consider this transformation to be critical to the company’s future success.
-Those enterprises agree that effectively architecting and managing a process-driven enterprise requires strategic planning of business goals, identification of mission-critical business processes and specification of desired process improvement outcomes – and these efforts must be completed before serious investments in technology are made.
+Many companies that attend our training are seeking to transform themselves into process-centric organizations and consider this transformation critical to their future success.
+These enterprises understand that effectively architecting and managing a process-driven enterprise requires strategic planning of business goals, identification of mission-critical business processes, and specification of desired process improvement outcomes before serious investments in technology are made.

-Our research has identified the following strategies common to enterprises currently achieving the greatest return from their BPM initiatives:
+Our research has identified several strategies common to enterprises achieving the greatest return from their BPM initiatives:

-Our training provides the information and techniques required to enable companies to implement those strategies.
+Our training provides the information and techniques required to help companies implement those strategies.

 - Aligning Processes with Business Strategy